 Cheyne Capital is a diversified Alternative Investment Manager, managing a number of investment funds and vehicles.
 We do not deal in any hard goods or manufactured items, and have no offices in, nor purchase any goods directly from, any developing countries.
 Cheyne Capital does not have a traditional manufacturing supply chain.
 We do not purchase goods produced in developing countries for on-sale or integration into our products.
 Cheyne Capital oversees the provision of financial services to support the investment funds and vehicles it manages.
 Predominately this includes trading, execution and marketing services as well as the oversight of fund administration and asset custody services.
 We also work with suppliers who support our office facilities.

 We have assessed the risk of modern slavery to our business and we do not believe we have any high risk areas in relation to slavery, servitude, human trafficking or forced labour.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Cheyne Capital has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
-To ensure compliance with this policy we conduct regular checks on our supply chain and provide training to our staff, and operate a number of internal supporting policies.
+To ensure compliance with this policy we conduct regular checks on our supply chain, including by providing our suppliers with the Cheyne Supplier Code of Conduct, provide training to our staff, and operate a number of internal supporting policies.
 We may terminate any contract at any time should instances of modern slavery and/or human trafficking come to light.